At the height of my career in the mid 70's, I was using a fairly aggressive body position (BP) for the time.

 There is no substitute for experienced in-house instruction with expert racers/instructors who can explain techniques and be onsite to answer questions and critique students while on the track.
 The Ed Bargy Advanced Riding Technique School does that all that and more.

-For additional reading click on “History of the Evolution of Aggressive Body Position” and "Body Position Basics"which, was written by an expert racer who was actually involved in the development of effective BP.
+For additional reading click on “History of the Evolution of Aggressive Body Position” and "Body Position Basics"which, was also written by an expert racer who was actually involved in the development of effective BP.